quocdang1998/merlin/docs/source/developer/mutex.rst

 Warning about the mutex in the documentation of functions locking or unlocking the mutex is mandatory.

-This section lists all functions and class methods that interact with the mutex of :cpp:member:`merlin::Environment::mutex`.
+This section lists all functions and class methods that interact with the mutex of :cpp:member:`Environment::mutex <merlin::Environment::mutex>`.
 Developers must pay attention to avoid these functions inside a critical region.
 When compiling Merlin in debug mode (i.e. ``CMAKE_BUILD_TYPE=Debug``), a notification and stacktrace is printed out to the standard output whenever the mutex is locked or unlocked.
 They provide information of the source location at which the mutex is altered, thus facilitating deadlock traceback.

 CUDA library
 ------------